aliShouman0/redux/3-redux-toolkit-and-react/README.md

-# Getting Started with Create React App and Redux state management using Redux toolkit
+#React App and Redux state management using Redux toolkit

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).